 - As of the Summer Solstice 383YE, the Jotun orcs control Liath's Ring, Liaven's Glen, Western Scout and Beacon Point.
 The Navarr occupy West Ranging and West Wood.
 The Vallorn occupies Liath's Heart.
 The territory is under the control of the Jotun.

-- The Paths of Lan Thúven allow Navarr armies to treat West Ranging and Western Scout as if they are adjacent regions.
+- The Paths of Lan Thúven allowed Navarr armies to treat West Ranging and Western Scout as if they are adjacent regions.
 As of Summer 383YE they are no more.

 - To reclaim Liathaven, the Empire needs to hold four of the seven regions.